PayTrace/api-demo/README.md

 This repository contains instructions and information for using the Paytrace JSON API (code name: Hermes).
 A general directory structure follows:

-/dot_net -- code samples and documentation for using the JSON API with the C#.NET language /java -- code samples and documentation for using the JSON API with the Java language /php -- code samples and documentation for using the JSON API with the PHP language
+/dot_net -- code samples and documentation for using the JSON API with the C#.NET language<br>
+/java -- code samples and documentation for using the JSON API with the Java language<br>
+/php -- code samples and documentation for using the JSON API with the PHP language<br>

 Note: